Friday, August 26, 2011

 Porto das Lajes is a natural indent in what is otherwise a rocky outcrop; all remnants of prehistoric volcanic activity.
 The harbour is surrounded by these high black basalt cliffs, which meet a solid concrete breakwater.
 Protection is offered to those nautically inclined in all but nor ‘easterlies.
 From our vantage point at water level, we admire quaint cottages that line the Port road, as it climbs steeply to meet a small village.
 Lajes is surrounded by terraces of green fields and hand-built stone walls.
 It looks rustic; straight from a picture book of a bygone era; and it is, dating from 1510.

-WJ3 is one of 8 other sail boats tucked away in Lajes’ very new, very small Marina complex.
+WJ3 is one of 8 other sail boats tucked away a very new, very small Marina complex in Lajes.
 Many of these are not travellers.
 We’re glad to have avoided high season when Lajes can host an ongoing parade of boating visitors.
 We wait at the dock for the GNR man (in his spurs) and customs to fulfil clearance formalities.
-Carlos tells us that the Marina, to celebrate its recent opening (and as it is not completed) is free.
+Carlos tells us that the Marina, to celebrate its recent opening (and as it is not yet completed) is fee free.
 We have access to water, power and internet.
 Power is 220v, so we must continue to run our generator until we can locate a transformer (yet another expensive boat bit).
 We don’t expect to find too much chandlery in Lajes though.

 At last we brave going further uphill into the village to find an ATM (at the Town Hall) and two mini-markets at the top of the hill to restock our dwindling fresh supplies.
 The island lives on imported goods mostly.
 There is little produced other than to support family needs.
 We buy local Azorean cheeses, sad looking fruit and vegetables, real eggs and fresh bread rolls.
 The hill defeats us and we decide, despite Paula being obliging, to leave heavy chores (refilling gas, laundry and a big shop) until Horta.
 Taxis are very hard to come by in Lajes.